-The Head Teacher
+The Head of School

-The Head Teacher will ensure that all staff receive appropriate support and training and aware of this policy.
-Likewise, they will inform the parents of the policy and its implications for them.
-In all complex cases the Head Teacher will liaise with the parents and where parent expectation is deemed unreasonable then they will seek the advice of the school nurse or some such medical advisor.
+The Head of School will ensure that all staff receive appropriate support and training and aware of this policy.
+Likewise the Head of School will inform the parents of the policy and its implications for them.
+In all complex cases the Head of School will liaise with the parents and where parent expectation is deemed unreasonable then the Head of School will seek the advice of the school nurse or some such medical advisor.